Monitoring and Audit

 The Medical Council oversees doctors to ensure that they are observing their legal duty to maintain professional competence by implementing monitoring and audit procedures.

 The audit process is designed to be straightforward and support the confidence of the public, the profession and other stakeholders in professional competence arrangements.
-Doctors have previously received information regarding maintenance of professional competence, and the new audit process will provide doctors with an opportunity to demonstrate that they are fulfilling their legal duty.

 As part of the process for the annual retention of registration, doctors make a declaration regarding maintenance of professional competence.

 The submission of this declaration is a requirement under Rules for the Maintenance of Professional Competence.pdf.

 Having considered these professional competence declarations, the Medical Council contacts a sample of doctors to participate in an audit of their professional competence activities, where they must supply documentation to support their declaration.

 - Doctors who are contacted will receive correspondence which provides clear and comprehensive information on submission of supporting documentation to the Medical Council.

 - If requested to participate in the audit, doctors will submit a copy of the Statement of Participation as supporting documentation to the Medical Council.
 This is the only document we require for the audit which confirms enrolment in a professional competence scheme operated by a recognised postgraduate training body and sets out the types and amounts of activities which they have reported as having completed.
 Further details can be viewed here.